hwan513/leptos-tech-demo/README.md

 To get the project running you will need to install the Rust toolchain.
 The recommended way is to install [`rustup`](https://rustup.rs), which functions as a version manager for the toolchain, similar to the [Node Version Manager](https://github.com/nvm-sh/nvm) (nvm).
 Follow the instructions [here](https://rustup.rs) or see [other installation methods](https://rust-lang.github.io/rustup/installation/other.html#using-a-package-manager) to install rustup.

 Once `rustup` is installed, you will want to use `nightly` Rust to use all the features and syntax shown in this demo.
-When creating Leptos project you might have to manually set the toolchain to nightly instead of stable, but for this demo, it is handled with the [`rust-toolchain.toml`](./rust-toolchain.toml) file\dots
+When creating Leptos project you might have to manually set the toolchain to nightly instead of stable, but for this demo, it is handled with the [`rust-toolchain.toml`](./rust-toolchain.toml) file.

-!> [!NOTE]
+!> [!TIP]

-> If rustup doesn't work then you might need to restart your shell instance
+> If rustup doesn't work then you might need to restart your shell instance.

 ```sh
 rustup toolchain install nightly